Earthworm is an invasive species.

-- There are thousands of species of earthworm across the world.
+- There are thousands of species of earthworms across the world.
 The species found across the Great Lakes region originated from Europe and Asia.

 - There are no native earthworms in Minnesota.

 - Adult earthworms are easier to identify than immature earthworms.
-Adults have a collar-like structure (called a “clitellum”) near the front of their body.
+Adults have a collar-like structure (called a “clitellum”) near the front of their bodies.

 - Earthworms are divided into three main groups by where they live within the soil: leaf litter dwellers, soil dwellers and deep burrowers.